-You may be surprised to find out which one that is…
+You may be surprised to find out which one I carry more often…

-Now don’t laugh… it’s not a ‘Rambo’ knife!
-It’s a small folder with a blade just shy of 2.5″ 😉
+Now don’t laugh.
+It’s not a ‘Rambo’ knife!
+It’s a small folder with a blade just shy of 2.5″.

 I’ve had it for many years and it’s certainly ‘not new’ anymore… In fact it’s getting a bit beat up.
 But you know what?
 As long as the blade is sharp and the blade remains solid and firm when opened, it’s good enough… gets the job done.
-Every single day I use it (often many times) for one thing or another.
+I use it every single day (often many times) for one thing or another.

 Why has this been the best pocket knife for me?

-Actually, I can’t believe I haven’t lost it yet (I’ve misplaced – lost – a number of pocket knives over the years), but now I’ve probably jinxed myself…
+Actually, I can’t believe I haven’t lost it yet!
+I’ve misplaced – lost – a number of pocket knives over the years but now I’ve probably jinxed myself…

 Used Pocket Knives